kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

  - A given variable can be stored in more than one place
  - Visibility means "a read should return the value set by the **last** write"
  - We need a timeline to put read and write operations on
- - A "**happens before link**" exists between **all synchronized or volatile write operations and all synchronized or volatile read operations that follow**
+ - A "**happens before link**" exists between **all synchronized or volatile write operations AND all synchronized or volatile read operations that follow**
  - Example 1:
 	```
 	int index;